Synthetic population of binary Cepheids. I. The effect of metallicity and initial parameter distribution on characteristics of Cepheids' companions: Synthetic populations

-We excluded all systems that experienced substantial mass transfer (MT), i.e. the mass lost or gained due to the MT constituted more than 10\% of star's initial mass\footnote{We chose a value of 10\% to match criteria set by \citet{neilson15}, so that their and our results can be compared.}.
-More than 10\% of mass lost/gained before the IS crossing would disrupt the physical structure of binary stars, raising a question whether a Cepheid variable would retain its pulsation properties after the MT and if so, would it be justified to label it a Cepheid once its internal structure and evolutionary status has changed \citep{karczmarek17}.
+We excluded all systems that experienced substantial mass transfer (MT), i.e. the mass lost or gained due to the MT constituted more than 10\% of the star's initial mass\footnote{We chose a value of 10\% to match criteria set by \citet{neilson15}, so that their and our results can be compared.}.
+More than 10\% of mass lost/gained before the IS crossing would disrupt the physical structure of binary stars, raising a question of whether a Cepheid variable would retain its pulsation properties after the MT, and if so, whether it be justified to label it a Cepheid once its internal structure and evolutionary status has changed \citep{karczmarek17}.
 However, the mass loss due to stellar winds is common among Cepheids and ranges from $10^{-10}$ to $10^{-6}\,\msun/\mathrm{yr}$ \citep{deasy88,matthews16}; we included every star that experienced mass loss due to stellar winds below this upper limit.
 Another possible event is a supernova explosion, which however may disrupt the orbit of a binary.
 Since we focus on Cepheids in stable and uneventful binaries, we did not follow the evolution of disrupted binary components, meaning that all such stars were excluded from our sample.

-Every binary selected so far hosts a star that crosses the IS at some point during its evolution, but it can only be regarded as a Cepheid if its birth timestamp equals its age in a ``Cepheid stage''.
-Therefore, the last step was to assign birth timestamps to our synthetic binaries in order to determine their age and therefore the evolutionary status of the components.
+Every binary selected so far hosts a star that crosses the IS at some point during its evolution, but it can only be regarded as a Cepheid if its birth time stamp equals its age in a \emph{Cepheid stage}.
+Therefore, the last step was to assign birth time stamps to our synthetic binaries in order to determine their age and therefore the evolutionary status of the components.
 This procedure is described in detail in Section \ref{sec:SFH}.